rarylson/update-conf.py/README.md

 Install
 -------

-This project requires Python 2.6, 2.7 or 3.4.
+This project works in Python 2 (2.6 or newer) and Python 3 (3.2 or newer).

 To install: